 Senate Bill 96 aims to exempt certain electric vehicle (EV) charging stations located at residences from the electric vehicle charging tax, which is set to be imposed at a rate of 3 cents per kilowatt-hour starting January 1, 2025.
-The bill specifically exempts electricity delivered or placed by any charger of a residential EV charging station from this tax, while maintaining the existing exemption for Level 3 chargers.
-Additionally, the bill includes several technical amendments to the administration of the electric vehicle charging tax, including the renumbering of existing statutes and the clarification of definitions related to electric vehicles.
+The bill specifically exempts electricity delivered or placed by any charger of a residential EV charging station from this tax, while current law already provides an exemption for residential Level 3 chargers.
+The bill also includes several technical amendments related to the administration of the electric vehicle charging tax.

 Statutes affected: